nextpyp/pyp/docs/install/attach-slurm.rst

 but sometimes things still might not work out perfectly.

-If you have questions, need clarification on any of the installation options, or are just looking for a little help getting through the installation, don't hesitate to reach out using one of options listed in the :doc:`Getting help<../known-issues>` section.
+If you have questions, need clarification on any of the installation options, or are just looking for a little help getting through the installation, don't hesitate to reach out using one of the options listed in the :doc:`Getting help<../known-issues>` section.